Off Campus and Commuter Student Services

 The commuter lockers are located in the 1st floor Predolin stairwell.

-The College provides for all Students, Faculty and Staff at Edgewood College a discounted Madison Metro Bus Pass for $10.00 per semester.
+The College provides for all Students, Faculty and Staff at Edgewood College a discounted Madison Metro Bus Pass.

 Madison Metro Transit serves residential neighborhoods, the Isthmus, schools and universities, in Madison, Middleton, Fitchburg, Verona, and the Town of Madison.